pyrocms/pyrocms-distribution/README.md

 pyrocms-distribution
 ====================

-The official PyroCMS distribution addon for Streams.
+The official PyroCMS distribution for Streams.